Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Taken remotely from home via computer and webcam

-- Requires stable internet and a quiet, private space
+- Requires stable internet and quiet, private space

-- Identity verification and room scan before the test
+- Identity verification and room scan before test

 Critical limitations:

-Before booking: ALWAYS verify with your receiving organization that they accept IELTS Online results!
+Before booking: ALWAYS verify your receiving organization accepts IELTS Online results!

 4. IELTS for UKVI (Secure English Language Test)